Radical cleric Abu Qatada released from UK jail

 Britain then launched a round of negotiations with Jordan in order to deal with the court's concerns and arrested Abu Qatada again on April 17.

-The spokesperson said the government would appeal Monday's ruling.
+The representative said the government would appeal Monday's ruling.

 Part of complete coverage on